-When you are in Schlater, you'll notice that it is more blue-collar than most other communities in America.
-35.56% of Schlater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Schlater is generally considered to be a blue-collar town.
+35.56% of the Schlater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Schlater is a town of sales and office workers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Schlater who work in office and administrative support (33.33%), farm management occupations (17.78%), and maintenance occupations (8.89%).

-Overall, Schlater’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Schlater’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Schlater is a very car-oriented town.
 97.78% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Schlater is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Schlater has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-In terms of college education, Schlater is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.29% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Schlater is somewhat higher than in the average US city of 21.84%: 25.29% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Schlater in 2022 was $22,820, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $91,280 for a family of four.
 However, Schlater contains both very wealthy and poor people as well.